cro-pkg/embedfiles/README.md

 You can add new languages if you like.
 Just open a pull request!

 # Copyright
 The other members of the cro-pkg organization, and me, [legendary-cookie](https://github.com/legendary-cookie/) own all rights for the code contained in this repository.
-You are allowed to contribute, but not redistribute.